DimitriPalmer22/Relapse-Code-Documentation/_temp/03-16 UI References.md

 ![](<../_META/Attachments/Pasted image 20250316152032.png>)

 Also, we need a large comic-y text box asset for the game's longer dialogue.
-It should roughly be the same size as the image above.
+It should roughly be the same size (in terms of width-to-height ratio) as the image above.

 ## What Do We Want?